official-stockfish/Stockfish/CONTRIBUTING.md

 ## Making Contributions

+(empty)

 ### Reporting Issues

-If you find a bug, please open an issue on the
+If you find a bug (e.g., Haisha accidentally makes a *good* move), please open an issue on the [issue tracker][issue-tracker-link].
-[issue tracker][issue-tracker-link].
 Be sure to include relevant information like your operating system, build environment, and a detailed description of the problem.

-_Please note that Stockfish's development is not focused on adding new features.
-Thus any issue regarding missing features will potentially be closed without further discussion._

 ### Submitting Pull Requests

-- Functional changes need to be tested on fishtest.
-See [Creating my First Test][creating-my-first-test] for more details.
-  The accompanying pull request should include a link to the test results and the new bench.
+- Functional changes that make the engine "worse" (i.e., better at finding the mathematically worst move) need to be tested.
+A common test is to run a game between Haisha and a conventional engine (like Stockfish) and verify that Haisha's chosen move consistently results in the largest loss of evaluation from the opponent's perspective.
+The accompanying pull request should include a link to test results and the new bench.

-- Non-functional changes (e.g. refactoring, code style, documentation) do not need to be tested on fishtest, unless they might impact performance.
+- Non-functional changes (e.g. refactoring, code style, documentation) do not need to be tested, unless they might impact performance.

 - Provide a clear and concise description of the changes in the pull request description.

 _First time contributors should add their name to [AUTHORS](./AUTHORS)._

-_Stockfish's development is not focused on adding new features.
-Thus any pull request introducing new features will potentially be closed without further discussion._

 ## Code Style

-Changes to Stockfish C++ code should respect our coding style defined by [.clang-format](.clang-format).
+Changes to Haisha C++ code should respect our coding style defined by [.clang-format](.clang-format).
 You can format your changes by running `make format`.
 This requires clang-format version 20 to be installed on your system.